gracetang1201/FinalProject2/README.md

 -- 6/10/17: Planetary motion done.

--- 6/11/17: Central/initial planet not working properly
+-- 6/11/17: Central/initial planet not working properly, simulation isn't great for 2 bodies

 -- 6/11/17: The planets do not follow Kepler's laws

--- 6/11/17: Colors are not working properly

 Features:

 -- Click to add planet.

+-- Click and hold to view paths followed by planets

 Dev Log: